 The Mainland of Orkney is pinched by an isthmus about a mile across between Kirkwall in the north and Scapa Bay in the south.
 The portion of the island to the east of this, about a third of the total, is known as East Mainland.

 The main road east from Kirkwall takes you over moorland before curving downhill towards Kirkwall Airport.
 With a new terminal and an instrument landing system this serves as a hub for services to outlying islands, as well as the main link to airports elsewhere in Scotland.
-The airfield itself was built by the Royal Navy in WWII, but the history of air transport in the area goes back to 30 May 1934, when a Captain Freeson flew from a nearby farm to establish the UK's first internal airmail service.
+The airfield itself was built by the Royal Navy in WWII, but the history of air transport in the area goes back to 1933, when Captain Ted Fresson established an air service from Inverness.

 Beyond the airport, side roads take you to the area known as Tankerness.
 At the far end of this is Rerwick Head, still carrying the lookouts and gun emplacements that were used to help guard the approaches to Kirkwall during WWII.